GCI Health plants its flag in Philadelphia

 GCI Health also has U.S. offices in New York, Chicago, Atlanta, San Francisco, Los Angeles, and South Florida, as well as an office in London.

-Overseen by Goldberg, the Philadelphia office is staffed by seven employees, some of whom are physically located in the city, while others are planing to move there.
+Overseen by Goldberg, the Philadelphia office is staffed by seven employees, some of whom are physically located in the city, while others are planning to move there.
 The firm’s goal is to double the office’s headcount by the year’s end.

 GCI Health plants its flag in Philadelphia